 Comparison

-All fx figures are for demonstration purposes only.
+All FX figures are for demonstration purposes only.

 That’s how some people make money by sitting!